 Chicago's police force is one of the nation's largest, with more than 12,000 officers.

 The Justice Department has opened 23 investigations of police departments since the start of the Obama administration.
-Other departments that have gone under the microscope include those in Cleveland; Albuquerque, New Mexico; Portland, Oregon; Newark, New Jersey; Seattle, New Orleans and Ferguson, Missouri, where the fatal police shooting of 18-year-old Michael Brown prompted months of protests.
+Other big-city departments have gone under the microscope, including Cleveland; Albuquerque, New Mexico; Portland, Oregon; Newark, New Jersey; Seattle, New Orleans and Ferguson, Missouri, where the fatal police shooting of 18-year-old Michael Brown prompted months of protests.

 The Justice Department's scathing report on Ferguson, Missouri, found sweeping patterns of racial bias within the police force.
 The report, issued in March, found that officers routinely discriminated against blacks by using excessive force, issuing petty citations and making baseless traffic stops."
 And in Albuquerque, where the government focused on 23 fatal shootings by police, a report released in 2014 said investigators found a troubling pattern of excessive force.